 - Identification of the degree of sensitivity of the data (from "not at all" to "highly")

 - Development of a data security policy

-- Securing premises and equipment (computers, storage devices, servers, etc.) via single sign-on (SSO), keys, access codes and passwords
+- Securing premises and hardware (computers, storage devices, servers, etc.) via single sign-on (SSO) authentication, keys, access codes and passwords

 - Backups of all data, at regular intervals and on at least three different media

 - Regular updating of environments, software and computer programs

 - Encryption and data encryption